-We draw your attention to the Note 34(i)(c) of the consolidated financial statement that describes the search operation carried out by the Income Tax department at the Company's business premises and residential premises of the promoters and certain key employees of the Company.
-As the Company has not received any communication on the findings of the investigation by the Income Tax department till the date of this report, the impact of this matter on the consolidated financial statements for the year ended 31 March 2022 and the adjustments (if any) required, is presently not ascertainable.
-Our conclusion is not modified in respect of this matter.
+We draw your attention to the Note 34(i)(c) of the consolidated financial statement that describes the search operation carried out by the Income Tax department at the Group's business premises and residential premises of the promoters and certain key employees of the Group in September 2021, pursuant to which notices / assessment orders have been received for the assessment years 2014-15, 2016-17 to 2022-23.
+Pending finalisation of the assessment proceedings / appeals, the impact of these matters on the consolidated financial statement for the year ended 31 March 2023 and the adjustments (if any) required to these consolidated financial statement, is presently not ascertainable.
+Our opinion is not modified in respect of this matter.